Skip to main content

 We offer information about your rights under HIPAA and answers to frequently asked questions about the HIPAA Rules.

-You may file a complaint with OCR if you feel your rights under the HIPAA Rules were violated.
+You may file a complaint with OCR if you believe your health information privacy rights under the HIPAA Rules or the regulations protecting confidentiality of substance use disorder patient records were violated.

 HIPAA for Professionals